Trial of Hamid Nouri: Response by Tehran

 The government in Iran "expressed outrage" over the trial, calling it "completely illegal" and "politically motivated".
-Iran’s Intelligence Minister Esmaeil Khatib said that Ahmad Reza Djalali's "espionage for the Zionist regime has been proven and his death sentence has gone through all judicial stages.
+Iran's Intelligence Minister Esmaeil Khatib said that Ahmad Reza Djalali's "espionage for the Zionist regime has been proven and his death sentence has gone through all judicial stages.
 The Swedish government, on behalf of the Zionist regime and the United States, illegally detained our citizen Mr. Hamid Nouri in Sweden shortly after his arrest and trial, and took him hostage."

 International response

-The Swedish newspaper Aftonbladet quoted saying that recent arrests of Swedes in Iran and the death sentence of Ahmad Reza Djalali were a "warning" in retaliation for Nouri's trial.
+The Swedish newspaper Aftonbladet said that the recent arrests of Swedes in Iran and the death sentence of Ahmad Reza Djalali were a "warning" in retaliation for Nouri's trial.

 Human right groups said that the Government of the Islamic Republic of Iran has a pattern of hostage diplomacy where dual or foreign nationals are "detained on trumped-up charges of espionage and then leveraged politically to release frozen funds, or to be exchanged for Iranian citizens incarcerated in other countries."

 Temporary relocation to Albania

 The trial relocated to Durrës, Albania for two weeks in order to facilitate testimonies from People's Mujahedin of Iran witnesses.
-The first trial session took place on November 10.
+The first trial session took place on 10 November.

 Testimonies

-Testimonies so far have been made by witnesses including members of the MEK.
-The trial has received testimonies from victims telling of torture, mass hangings, and "brutal summary justice".
-Reza Falahi told AFP that he had seen Nouri while he was at “the death corridor”, and “whenever they read some people’s names he followed them toward the death chamber.”
+Testimonies were given by witnesses including members of the MEK.
+The trial received testimonies from victims telling of torture, mass hangings, and "brutal summary justice".
+Reza Falahi told AFP that he had seen Nouri while he was at "the death corridor", and "whenever they read some people's names he followed them toward the death chamber."

-Mohammad Zand, who was arrested in 1981 for supporting the MEK, was the first plaintiff and witness at the court in Durres.
+Mohammad Zand, who was arrested in 1981 for supporting the MEK, was the first plaintiff and witness at the court in Durrës.
 According to Zand, Nouri participated in taking people to be executed.
 Zand also said that these were "only a small part of the clerical regime's crimes".

 According to accusers, Nouri's duties included ushering prisoners to panels and to their executions.
 His arrest is considered a "significant victory" for victims of human rights violations in Iran.

+Prisoner Exchange

+In 2024, Iran and Sweden agreed to a prisoner exchange in which Hamid Noury was freed.
+He subsequently returned to Iran.
+Iran released European Union diplomat Johan Floderus and Saeed Azizi in the exchange.